 How does Write for Rights work?

 Join an online community of passionate Write for Rights activists!
-Case updates, upcoming events and training opportunities will be shared in the Write for Rights group in the Members Community, in our National Activist Facebook group and in the #w4r2022 Slack channel.
-Please contact email@example.com to be added to Amnesty’s Slack workspace.
+Case updates, upcoming events and training opportunities will be shared in the Write for Rights group in the Members Community and in the #w4r2022 Slack channel.
+Please contact firstname.lastname@example.org to be added to Amnesty’s Slack workspace.

 Check out this interactive map to find events near you: